 NOTE: “Qualified Beneficiaries” can also obtain coverage.
-Typically,on the day before the loss of coverage, these designated persons were an employee, the employee’s wife or husband, or a dependent child, that does not necessarily have to reside in the household.
+Typically, on the day before the loss of coverage, these designated persons were an employee, the employee’s wife or husband, or a dependent child, that does not necessarily have to reside in the household.
 However, any child that was adopted or born during the continuation period qualifies for the conversion option.
 Agents, directors, and independent contractors who are part of a group plan may also be considered qualified beneficiaries.
 For public sector group plans, elected officials and political appointees may also qualify.

-Also, the following situations DO NOT result in a qualifying event.
+The following situations DO NOT result in a qualifying event:

 Employee was not receiving benefits at the time of termination.

 Employee was terminated because of “gross misconduct.”

 Note: A second qualifying event (additional 18 months) can be granted after the initial 18-months of continuation coverage.
 Several examples include loss of dependent child status, death of covered worker, legal separation or divorce of employee and spouse, or covered employee becoming Medicare-eligible.

 An employer also must notify the plan regarding the following qualifying events: bankruptcy of the employer, Medicare eligibility for employee, death of the employee, or reduction in work hours of employee or termination.
 The employee must notify the plan when a divorce, legal separation, or child’s loss of dependency status occurs.

 How Do You Know If You Are Eligible For Coverage?

 An SPD (Summary Plan Description) illustrates your benefits, rights, and other pertinent information regarding your healthcare conversion options.
 Generally, within three months of your first day of coverage at your place of work, this packet is sent to you.
 Once received, you should always keep the information at home with other employer-related paperwork.